Skip to content

 Vanilla Earthquake Cake

-• In a small bowl, mix the cream cheese, butter, vanilla, and powdered sugar until fluffy and smooth.
+• In a small bowl, mix the cream cheese, butter, vanilla, and confectioners' sugar until fluffy and smooth.
 Spoon this mixture over the batter in the pan.
 Sprinkle the chocolate chips on top.

 Vanilla Earthquake Cake